-3.1 Ngāti Tamaoho have been commissioned by Birch Surveyors to prepare a Cultural Values Assessment Addendum (CVAA) for the proposed Golding Road plan change.
-The Clients propose a plan change in an area of our rohe bordered by Golding Road, Pukekohe.
+1. Ngāti Tamaoho have been commissioned to do a Cultural Values Assessment (CVA) for a proposed plan change at 301-303 Buckland Road development.

-- 3.2 Structure plans are set out by the Auckland Unitary Plan, and are an important method for establishing the pattern of land use and the transport and services network within a defined area.
-They can provide a detailed examination of the opportunities and constraints relating to the land including its suitability for various activities, infrastructure provision, geotechnical issues and natural hazards. - 3.3 Structure plans should identify, investigate and address the potential effects of urbanisation and development on natural and physical resources in the structure plan area and in neighbouring areas, particularly those that have been scheduled in the Unitary Plan in relation to natural heritage, Mana Whenua, natural resources, coastal environment, historic heritage and special character. - 3.4 They should then explain how the proposal will give effect to the Auckland Unitary Plan and how any adverse effects of land use and development are to be avoided, remedied or mitigated by proposed plan provisions.
-This is meant to ensure that all the effects of development are addressed in advance of development occurring.
-A structure plan is an appropriate foundation for the plan change process required to rezone land. - 3.5 This Cultural Values Assessment Addendum (CVAA) report has been prepared by Ngāti Tamaoho Trust as a legal entity of Ngāti Tamaoho, who are a mana whenua hapū of Tāmaki Makaurau (Auckland) and Waikato.
-The purpose of this CVAA is to provide the Clients and relevant statutory agencies with documentation of Ngāti Tamaoho cultural values, interests, and associations with the project area and its natural resources, and the potential impacts of the proposed project activities on these.
-This Assessment Addendum also provides recommendations as to how to avoid, remedy or mitigate any potential cultural effects that arise from the project. - 3.6 Ngāti Tamaoho engagement in statutory processes including provision of technical advice for impact assessments is guided by our tikanga and framed by Te Tiriti o Waitangi and our Ngāti Tamaoho Settlement Act 2018.

-4.0 SITE DESCRIPTION
+2. The Clients development is in an area of the Ngāti Tamaoho rohe bordered by Buckland and Kitchener Rd, Pukekohekohe.
+The lot is currently zoned as a Rural Urban Zone.

+3. This Cultural Values Assessment (CVA) report has been done by the mana whenua hapū of Tāmaki Makaurau (Auckland) and Waikato.
+The purpose of this CVA is to provide the client and relevant statutory agencies with documentation of Ngāti Tamaoho cultural values, interests, and associations with the project area and its natural resources, and the potential impacts of the proposed project activities on these.

+4. This Assessment also provides recommendations as to how to avoid, remedy or mitigate any potential cultural effects that arise from the project.
+Ngāti Tamaoho engagement in statutory processes including provision of technical advice for impact assessments is guided by our tikanga and framed by Te Tiriti o Waitangi and our Ngāti Tamaoho Settlement Act 2018.

+Site Area and Area Map

+4. SITE AERIAL 301-303 Buckland Rd

-- 4.1 The area proposed for structure plan change is bordered on the north-west by Royal Doulton Road, on the north-east by Golding Road, in the south-west by a section of the upper Tutaenui waterway, in the south-east by Yates Road, and in the east by Station Road. - 4.2 The proposed project is a private plan change a section of land in the Pukekohekohe, Tutaenui and Te Awanui O Taikehu areas of the Ngāti Tamaoho rohe.
-The land lies roughly east of the present Pukekohe township and north-east of the Pukekohekohe hill.
-It lies in the upper catchment of the Tutaenui waterway and to the west of the wāhi tohu, wāhi tapu and wāhi tūpuna Tirikōhua.
-This is an area of immense traditional, cultural, historical, spiritual, and economic importance to our people. - 4.3 This part of the Ngāti Tamaoho rohe has been extensively settled and utilised by our people for centuries.
+1. The area proposed for the plan change is on the north western slope of Pukekohekohe (Pukekohe Hill).
+It is bordered on the east by Buckland Rd, on two sides by abutting properties and Kitchener Rd to the west sloping up towards Pukekohekohe.
+The lot slopes upward from its north-western corner to its south-western corner at roughly 179m.
+The property slopes up toward the tihi of Pukekohekohe hill.
+Its main geographic characteristic is being on the northwestern-facing slope of Pukekohekohe.
+The main waterway is to the west of the site.
+There is one stream on the periphery of the site located in the north western area.
+This is an area of immense traditional, cultural, historical, spiritual, and economic importance to our people.

+2. This part of the Ngāti Tamaoho rohe has been extensively settled and utilised by our people for centuries.
 In particular, this area was part of the traditional food-bowl of people because of its fertile volcanic soils.
-These are some of the best soils in the country and were one of Ngāti Tamaoho's taonga held and passed down since the first peoples of the region.
+These are some of the best soils in the country and were one of Ngāti Tamaoho's taonga held and passed down by generations of our tūpuna.
 As a result, this area contained large areas of some of our peoples most productive māra-kai (cultivations).
 Kūmara, taro, hue, uwhi, rīwai were grown here in abundance.
-In the months of Hine-raumati, the crops were pulled up and stored in such abundance as to supply the people year round. - 4.4 As a result of the fertile soils, this area was also extensively settled by our tūpuna.
+In the months of Hine-raumati, the crops were pulled up and stored in such abundance as to supply the people year-round.

+3. As a result of the fertile soils, this area was also extensively settled by our tūpuna.
 The papakāinga (settlements) of this area were some of the oldest in the region.
 Te Awanui O Taikehu, in particular, was in use for centuries through the times of Te Tini O Toi, Ngā Oho, Te Uri O Pou, and Ngā Iwi.
 Tamaoho arrived in this area after his journey from Marokopa and brought together the descendants of these people and his own people to form Ngāti Tamaoho.
 The entire Pukekohekohe region was recognised as falling under the mana of Tamaoho.
 In later generations, this area was held by his descendants Ruamano and his son Te Whare Aitu.
-It was also an area of great importance to the hapū of Ngāti Pou descent known as Ngāti Kaitutae and Ngāti Kahu. - 4.5 This CVAA will discuss the cultural, historical, and traditional importance of this area to Ngāti Tamaoho.
-It will also discuss the historic alienation of this land from